More on combining lace patterning with added stitch types

 Many of the related designs form floats wider than the recommended maximum of 5 stitches and will require some float control unless they are knit as DBJ.

-Some repeats are also suitable for use with tuck or slip stitch settings.
+Some repeats are also suitable for use as thread lace or with tuck and slip stitch settings.

 Elongation in some knitting techniques is to be avoided if possible.
 In some of these instances, multiplying the height of the original repeat X2 produces the more visually familiar argyle shapes.